IQDevs/Awesome-IQDevs/README.md

 * [Yarn](https://yarnpkg.com/en/) : A new package manager for JavaScript
 * [Brew](https://brew.sh/) : The missing package manager for macOS

+## Libraries
+* [NetworkX](https://networkx.github.io/) : Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks

 ## Embedded Systems/Microkernels
 * [PlatformIO](http://platformio.org/) : PlatformIO is an open source ecosystem for IoT development.
 Cross-platform build system and library manager.
 Continuous and IDE integration.
 Arduino and MBED compatible.
 Ready for Cloud compiling.
 * [IncludeOS](www.includeos.org/) : A performant, minimal unikernel operating system for the cloud